-To encourage intellectual risk taking and curiosity, creativity, independence of thought and effective learning habits within a supportive, innovative and ambitious learning community which instils in the girls a lifelong love of learning and debate and prepares them for a fast changing world.
+To encourage intellectual enjoyment, risk taking and curiosity, creativity, independence of thought and effective learning habits within a supportive, innovative and ambitious learning community which instils in the girls a lifelong love of learning and debate and prepares them for a fast changing world.

 Capitalising on London to offer a broad co-curriculum and forward-thinking careers education

-To offer a wide range of extracurricular opportunities maximising our location at the heart of the City of London, allowing the girls to develop their sporting, artistic and cultural abilities as well as their life and entrepreneurial skills and to explore a wide range of careers opportunities.
+To offer a wide range of extracurricular opportunities maximising our location at the heart of the City of London, allowing the pupils to develop their sporting, artistic and cultural abilities as well as their life and entrepreneurial skills and to explore a wide range of careers opportunities.